wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 </dependency>
 ```

-This dependency brings support for PowerAuth-Spring magic that will make integration work seamlessly.
+This dependency brings support for the PowerAuth-Spring magic that will make the integration work seamlessly.

-Next, you can create the configuration file for the PowerAuth service client, so that the application is able to communicate with the PowerAuth Server.
-The components will automatically pick the bean up.
+Next, you can create the `PowerAuthConfig` configuration file for the PowerAuth service client, so that the application is able to communicate with the PowerAuth Server.
+The integration components will automatically pick the bean up and use it.

 ```java
 @Configuration